DinisMachado87/ondego_react/README.md

 ## Debugging the Image Display in the add event

-While working on the Create Event module, I encountered another issue where the image wasn't staying within its container.
-I initially thought the problem was with the CSS properties max-width and max-height I had used.
-I tried setting defined heights and widths to the image and its parent containers, but this didn't solve the issue.
+While working on the Create Event module, I encountered an issue where the image wasn't staying within its container.
+Initially, I thought the problem was with the CSS properties `max-width` and `max-height` that I had used.
+I tried setting defined heights and widths for the image and its parent containers, but this didn't solve the issue.

-After some investigation, I realized that the issue wasn't with the CSS properties or with Bootstrap overwriting my custom CSS.
-The problem was that I was addressing the wrong element.
+After investigating further, I realized that the problem wasn't with the CSS properties or with Bootstrap overwriting my custom CSS.
+The issue was that I was addressing the wrong element.
 The placeholder image was sourced from the assets module, not from the image tag.
-So, I needed to apply the sizing css code to both the image and the asset to get the same result with the placeholder and the image uploaded by the users.
+So, I needed to apply the sizing CSS code to both the image and the asset to get the same result with the placeholder and the image uploaded by the users.

-After this change, the image started responding as expected.
+After making this change, the image started responding as expected.
 However, there was still some work to be done.
 I noticed that the positioning style in the two levels of parents wasn't mirrored.
 So, I made sure to mirror the positioning style in the two levels of parents to ensure the image was displayed correctly within its container.

 In conclusion, the image display issue in the Create Event module was resolved by addressing the correct element in the CSS and mirroring the positioning style in the two levels of parents.
-It was a good reminder that sometimes the issue isn't with the code you're focusing on, but somewhere else entirely.
+This served as a reminder that sometimes the issue isn't with the code you're focusing on, but somewhere often so evident it is hard to see!

+## Debugging the EventCreateForm Component

+The EventCreateForm component did not submit the placeholder image when no image was selected by the user.
+This was due to the `event_Image` state being set to `null` by default, which caused the placeholder image to be removed when the form was submitted without an image.
+To resolve this issue, I updated the `event_image` state to default to the placeholder image when no image was selected.
+This ensured that the placeholder image was submitted with the form when no image was selected by the user.

 ## Contributors